 The CCMR currently supports three Interdisciplinary Research Groups (IRGs) and a number of smaller ‘seed’ research groups through an NSF MRSEC grant and Cornell University support.
 Each group brings researchers from a variety of different departments together to work on an outstanding interdisciplinary problem in materials research and development.
 The research teams are chosen through periodic competitions which include external review by international experts in the field.
-Faculty participants are drawn from the more than 100 faculty in the CCMR.
+Faculty participants are drawn from the more than 130 faculty members in the CCMR.
 These faculty span 12 departments and 4 colleges at Cornell.
 In addition, the research teams are strengthened by collaborations with academic and industrial researchers from around the world.

 Our Seed research program is devoted to the exploration of new ideas and high risk projects.
 Seed projects are funded for a maximum of two years.
 After this period, the project must transition to other support.
 Seed projects are not renewable.